List of possible dwarf planets: Brightest unmeasured candidates

 For objects without a measured size or mass, sizes can only be estimated by assuming an albedo.
-Most sub-dwarf objects are thought to be dark, because they haven't been resurfaced; this means that they are also relatively large for their magnitudes.
+Most sub-dwarf objects are thought to be dark, because they have not been resurfaced; this means that they are also relatively large for their magnitudes.
 Below is a table for assumed albedos between 4% (the albedo of Salacia) and 20% (a value above which suggests resurfacing), and the sizes objects of those albedos would need to be (if round) to produce the observed absolute magnitude.
 Backgrounds are blue for >900 km and teal for >600 km.